What is the FREQUENCY Function?

-- Data_arrays (It is a required argument) – It is an array or reference to a set of values for which you want to count frequencies.
+- Data_arrays (It is a required argument) – This is an array or reference to a set of values for which you want to count frequencies.

-- Bins_array (It is a required argument) – It is an array of intervals (“bins”) for grouping values.
+- Bins_array (It is a required argument) – This is an array of intervals (“bins”) for grouping values.

 - If data_array contains no values, FREQUENCY returns an array of zeros.

 - If bins_array contains no values, FREQUENCY returns the number of elements in data_array.

 - We need to enter numbers that represent the bins we want to group values into.

 - Make a selection the same size as the range that contains bins, or greater by one, if we want to include the extra item.

 - Enter the FREQUENCY function as an array formula using Control+Shift+Enter.